ddeutils/ddedocs/docs/index.md

 !!! quote "Fundamentals of Data Engineering"

-    Data Engineering is the development, implementation, and maintenance of systems and processes that take in raw data and produce high-quality, consistent information that supports downstream use cases, such as analysis and machine learning.
-Data engineering is the intersection of security, data management, DataOps, data architecture, orchestration, and software engineering.
+    **Data Engineering** is the development, implementation, and maintenance of systems and processes that take in raw data and produce high-quality, consistent information that supports downstream use cases, such as analysis and machine learning.

+    **Data engineering** is the intersection of security, data management, DataOps, data architecture, orchestration, and software engineering.

-    A Data Engineer manages the ^^Data Engineering Lifecycle^^, beginning with getting data from source systems and ending with serving data for use cases, such as analysis or machine learning.
+    A **Data Engineer** manages the ^^Data Engineering Lifecycle^^, beginning with getting data from source systems and ending with serving data for use cases, such as analysis or machine learning.

     — Joe Reis and Matt Housley in [Fundamentals of Data Engineering](https://www.oreilly.com/library/view/fundamentals-of-data/9781098108298/)

-You will see that stages of the cycle include Data Ingestion, Data Transformation, Data Serving, and Data Storage.
+You will see that stages of the cycle include _Data Ingestion_, _Data Transformation_,
+_Data Serving_, and _Data Storage_ components.

 | Best practice               | Importance                                                                                                                                      |
 |-----------------------------|-------------------------------------------------------------------------------------------------------------------------------------------------|